 EI is the global voice of more than 3 million higher education and research staff in 100 national organisations.
-Together, we work to defend the rights and promote the advancement of those working in the sector.
+Together, we work to defend the rights and promote the advancement of all working in the sector.

 EI actively champions higher education and research as a public service, and not a commercial enterprise.
-We advocate at the international level to ensure quality, accessibility, and the freedom of staff to teach and conduct research free from political, economic or other special interests.
+We advocate at the international level to ensure high-quality, accessibility, and the freedom of staff to teach and conduct research free from political, economic or other special interests.

 EI promotes the academic and employment rights of staff by pressing for the implementation of the UNESCO Recommendation Concerning the Status of Higher Education Teaching Personnel.
 Adopted in 1997, this instrument provides clear protections for academic freedom, collegial governance, security of employment, and the right of staff to join trade unions and bargain collectively.